Carniverous19/helium-DIY-middleman/README.md

 In there (probably down at the bottom) look for `serv_port_up: 1680` and `serv_port_down: 1680` and change the 1680 --> 1681.

-Now your gateway is pointing to Middleman instead of to your miner.
+Now your gateway is pointing to Middleman (1681) instead of to your miner (1680).

 Reboot your gateway.

 `sudo reboot`

 then make sure you've restarted the lora_pkt_fwd.service with

 `sudo systemctl restart lora_pkt_fwd.service`